 Horizon Forbidden West outlook

-Whether its a launch title for the PS5 or a game that we have to wait a couple of years for, all Horizon Forbidden West needs to do is build upon the critically-acclaimed Horizon Zero Dawn.
+All Horizon Forbidden West really needs to do is build upon the critically-acclaimed Horizon Zero Dawn.

 With the power of the PS5, the DualSense controller, and the 3D Audio capabilities, Horizon Forbidden West should look, feel and sound very impressive; going by the footage so far it looks rather beautiful.